froggleston/freqtrade-frogtrade9000/README.md

 If you don't have freqtrade, get it [here](https://github.com/freqtrade/freqtrade/), and you'll satisfy most of the requirements.
 If not you'll need to pip install:

+#### Existing Freqtrade install

+If you're intending to copy the scripts into an existing freqtrade folder, you'll need to activate your venv (e.g. `source ./path/to/freqtrade/env/bin/activate`) and pip install:

+- keyboard
+- rich

+#### Standalone

+You'll need to activate your venv or use the global python environment, and pip install:

 - numpy
 - pandas
 - ccxt
-- rich
 - python-rapidjson
 - keyboard
+- rich

 ### Installation

-#### Existing Freqtrade install
+#### Existing venv Freqtrade install
 Once cloned, copy the script files into your freqtrade/scripts folder.
 That's it!

+#### Existing dockerised Freqtrade install
+You need to add a COPY command into your freqtrade dockerfile to copy the scripts into the container and rebuild.
+Full instructions coming soon!

 #### Standalone
-You'll need the rest_client.py file from the core freqtrade repo and place it in the same folder you put these files.
+You'll need the rest_client.py file from the core freqtrade repo and place it in the same folder that you put these files.
 Grab it from here: https://github.com/freqtrade/freqtrade/blob/stable/scripts/rest_client.py

 ### Running